Why Men Aged 35-40 Should Consider Cordyceps Supplement

 This funky functional mushroom found in the high mountains of Tibet

-Cordyceps has been used in Traditional Chinese Medicine for over 3,000 years to help enhance libido and sexual performance and boost stamina, energy levels, and endurance.
+Cordyceps has been used in Traditional Chinese Medicine for over 3,000 years to help enhance performance and boost stamina, energy levels, and endurance.

 It’s little wonder then, that Cordyceps has attracted the attention of today’s researchers.
 Many studies have been conducted into the benefits of Cordyceps as a food supplement that can help boost performance and endurance.

 Wild harvested Cordyceps is practically worth its weight in gold.
 Luckily we source our Cordyceps from one of the original producers of it.
 They have the original Cordyceps sinensis strain, which they clone and reproduce in stainless steel vats.
 We had the chance to visit the facility once.
 It almost reminds us of fermenting beer, with the same hue as a nice sipping amber ale.